SReject/Thaumcraft-Stuff/readme.md

 #`aspects.js`
-Default aspect registering for thaumcraft 4.2.2 and addons(addons are registered but not enabled)
+Default aspect registering for thaumcraft 4.2.2 and addons(addons are registered but not enabled) Generated AspectList exported if node-esq environment, otherwise its stored under thaumcraft.aspects &nbsp;
-&nbsp;
 &nbsp;
 &nbsp;